deleteman/swagger-node-express/README.md

 #Why a different module?

-The main motivation behind this module, is that I needed to do validations that might affect the flow of a request agains MongoDB.
-These vaildations had to be of async nature, but the valdiator describe below doens't accept this type of function, so in order to make it work I forked and extended Swagger-Node-Express.
+The main motivation behind this module, is that I needed a set of extra features from Swagger, but submitting a Pull Request would take too long.

+##What's new?

-There is also a pull request awaiting approval on the official Github repo.
++ Before method for controllers: Now you can define a `before` method that will be executed before the `action` method on the controller specs.(There is also a pull request awaiting approval on the official Github repo.)

++ JSON Schemas to create parameter lists: Swagger now has a new method `paramsFromSchema`.
+This method will allow the developer to define a JSON schema to describe the parameters, which in turn, could potentially be used to validate the request.

 See below for a code sample of how the _before_ function is defined.